List of Jeeves characters: Aubrey Upjohn

 The Reverend Aubrey Upjohn is a fictional character who is mentioned in several Jeeves stories and appears in the novel Jeeves in the Offing.
 He was formerly the stern headmaster of Malvern House Preparatory School, the school attended by Bertie Wooster and several of his friends.
 Upjohn is 5' 7" tall, though he seemed to be 8' 6" tall to Bertie when Bertie was a child.
 In Jeeves in the Offing, Upjohn has retired and grown a moustache.
 He is the widower of Jane Mills, who was a friend of Aunt Dahlia, and stepfather of Jane's daughter Phyllis Mills.
 He hopes to stand for Parliament as the Conservative candidate in Market Snodsbury.
 He becomes the target of a libellous article by Kipper Herring.
 He threatens to initiate a litigation, but Jeeves, as usual, smooths things out.
 In some books the name of Bertie's headmaster is given as "Arnold Abney", but he appears to be the same person.

 Aubrey Upjohn is also a minor Drones Club character.
 He is the headmaster of St. Asaph's preparatory school in Bramley-on-Sea, which Freddie Widgeon attended in the past, in "Bramley Is So Bracing".
 In the story, Freddie inadvertently leaves Bingo Little's baby in Upjohn's study.
 St. Asaph's may be another name for Malvern House.

 Upjohn is mentioned in The Code of the Woosters, The Mating Season, and "Jeeves and the Greasy Bird".
 He is also mentioned in the Drones Club story "The Editor Regrets".

 Bobbie Wickham

 Roberta "Bobbie" Wickham is a recurring fictional character in the Jeeves stories, being a redheaded girl enamoured of practical jokes.
 She also appears in Mr. Mulliner stories and other stories outside the Jeeves canon.

 Uncle Willoughby

 Uncle Willoughby is a fictional character appearing in the Jeeves short story, "Jeeves Takes Charge".
 He is Bertie's uncle and resides in Easeby Hall; his surname is not stated.
 Bertie is initially financially dependent on Willoughby, though this is not true in later works.
-As he does not appear in later stories, it is speculated that Willoughby passed away and Bertie inherited from him.
+As he does not appear in later stories, it is speculated that Willoughby died and Bertie inherited from him.
 It is also possible that Willoughby was the trustee of Bertie's inheritance and Bertie obtained full access to his inheritance after reaching a certain age.